Chapter 3: Student Information

 - be granted a waiver

 One-time Waiver.
 New York State Commissioner of Education regulations permit students to receive a one-time waiver of the good academic standing requirement as an undergraduate and a one-time waiver as a graduate student.
 The institution issues the waiver if there are extenuating circumstances.
 The institution is required to publish and adhere to criteria under which it will grant a waiver.
 Institutional personnel are required to discuss the waiver with the student before granting one.
 The waiver is not automatic and must be done in accordance with the institution's published criteria.
+For each waiver granted, the institution must maintain a clear, accurate and complete record.
 Improperly granting waivers can result in an audit disallowance against the institution.

 HESC maintains a record of all good academic standing waivers granted and preprints a "W" on the payment roster for students previously granted a waiver.
 These students cannot be granted any additional waivers.
 The school grants a waiver by entering a "W" in the waiver column on the payment roster.